Listing Suppressed for Policy Compliance but Unclear Reason

 - Appeals (POAs): Amazon usually responds to a POA within 24 to 72 hours.
 If your plan is accepted, the listing is reinstated shortly after.
 If it’s rejected, you’ll need to revise and resubmit, which adds to the timeline.

-If more than 72 hours pass after a simple fix with no change, it’s a good time to open a Seller Support case.
-Once reinstated, rebuild momentum by aligning paid and organic using our Rank and Ads Loop framework.
+If more than 72 hours pass after a simple fix with no change, open a Seller Support case.
+Once reinstated, rebuild momentum by aligning paid and organic using the Rank and Ads Loop framework.

 How to Prevent Future Listing Suppressions